 - There is no fee to obtain a sales tax license number in Georgia.

-Use our Sales Tax Calculator to calculate taxes and total purchase amount.
+Use our Sales Tax Calculator to determine your exact sales tax rate and total purchase amount.

 In Georgia, and across the country, collecting sales tax is a must if you want to avoid potentially heavy fines and even closure.
 It’s crucial that you follow your state’s laws, and you might consider consulting with an accountant or tax attorney to make sure you’re in full compliance.